Dynamic Interaction Trigger Links ❺

 You can assign a custom attribute to the button or element you want to use as a trigger, with a value identifying the specific interaction you want to fire.

-Or as a shortcut, we have a special link format.
+Or in a link element, we support a special link format.

 ##my-interaction-id